CSC207-UofT/course-project-26/phase2/design_document_phase2.md

 without altering any of the desired properties of the program.

 #### Dependency Inversion Principle

-The gateway class is used for interacting with the database by reading and saving information to our files.
-However, this action involves calling instances from use case classes, making the gateway class dependent on use case classes and thus violating principles of clean architecture.
-In this case, use cases is more abstract than gateway because use cases have more use cases while gateway can only be used specifically for one file, and it is more preferred to have something more concrete to depend on something more abstract, not the other way around.
-In order to revert the source code dependency, we convert our gateway class into an interface.
-Then, we pass in the interface to our use case class constructor.
-Now, even thought it calls a method in the gateway class, it is no longer dependent on the main.consoleUI.Gateway class because any gateway class that implements the interface will have the method.
+The Listingportal class in UI layer is used for getting input data and hand it into Service(Controller layer) classes.
+However, this action involves calling instances from Service classes, making the Listingportal class dependent on Service classes.
+High-level modules should not depend on low-level modules; instead, both should depend on abstractions.
+Therefore, we convert our services classes into an interfaces.
+Then, we let Listingportal class depends on the Service interfaces, and make Services classes implement Service interfaces.
+Now, even though Listingportal class calls a method in the Service class, it is no longer depend on it.

 #### Interface Segregation Principle
 The use case Account manager is implemented as an interface to store the essential features when managing an account,